-FIU and the Department of Journalism + Media offer plenty of opportunities for you to get involved and connect with other students.
+FIU and the Lee Caplin School of Journalism & Media offer plenty of opportunities for you to get involved and connect with other students.

 Here at FIU, we encourage you to get out there and become a member of the FIU family.
 In addition to the student chapters of professional journalism organizations, there are 300+ student clubs and organizations for you to find your people, share your interests and starting growing at FIU.